-There are a number of different kinds of annuities on the market.
+There are a several kinds of annuities on the market, each with different terms and features.
 To select the best annuity product for your situation, you'll need to find the right combination of characteristics that will help you accumulate savings for your retirement, ensure you have a steady stream of income for a certain period of time even though you no longer work, or both.
 Below, we break down some of the basic kinds of annuities as well as the benefits and drawbacks of these products.

 Types of Annuities

-There are different types of annuities available to individuals.
+There are different types of annuities available for sale from banks, insurance companies, brokerage firms and mutual fund companies.
 Annuities can be fixed or variable, and they can be immediate or deferred.

 With a fixed annuity, the insurance company guarantees the principal and a minimum rate of interest.
 The growth of the annuity’s value and the payments can be a fixed dollar amount or increase by a certain interest rate or formula.
 State insurance departments regulate fixed annuities.

-The time period over which an annuity is scheduled to pay also differs.
-Some pay throughout your lifetime, while others (known as period certain) pay for a set length of time, regardless of how long you live.
+The time period over which an annuity is scheduled to pay also differs greatly.
+Some annuities pay throughout your lifetime, while others (known as period certain) pay for a set length of time, regardless of how long you live.
 For example, with a pure lifetime annuity, payments stop when you die, even if you pass away shortly after the payouts begin.
-There is also an add-on option to guarantee your beneficiaries will continue receiving payments for a certain period after your passing, but this benefit can lower the payments you receive while alive.
+There is also an add-on option to guarantee your beneficiaries will continue receiving payments for a certain amount of time after your passing, but this benefit can lower the payments you receive while alive.